Mycrosys/portfolio-project-4-tomodachi/README.md

     -   #### Site User

         1. As a Site User, I can register an account so that I can create/join and view details of events.
-        2. As a registered Site User, I can create my events so that I can share them with other site users.
+        2. As a registered Site User, I can log in and log out so that I can use the main features of the Site while seeing my logged-in Username.
-        3. As a registered Site User, and Event Creator I can delete my existing events so that I can remove them from the website.
+        3. As a registered Site User, I can create my events so that I can share them with other site users.
-        4. As a registered Site User, and Event Creator I can edit/modify my existing events so that I can update their information.
+        4. As a registered Site User, and Event Creator I can delete my existing events so that I can remove them from the website.
-        5. As a registered Site User, I can view and browse Events so that I can find out more information about them.
+        5. As a registered Site User, and Event Creator I can edit/modify my existing events so that I can update their information.
-        6. As a registered Site User, I can join events so that I can show other users I will attend these.
+        6. As a registered Site User, I can view and browse Events so that I can find out more information about them.
-        7. As a registered Site User, I can leave events I have joined before so that I can show other users I will no longer attend said event.
+        7. As a registered Site User, I can join events so that I can show that I will attend these.
-        8. As a registered Site User, I can search for events so that I can find events I want to join.
+        8. As a registered Site User, I can leave events I have joined before so that I can show that I will no longer attend said event.
-        9. As a registered Site User, I can see the Username I am logged in with so that I know that I am logged in with the correct Username.
+        9. As a registered Site User, I can search for events so that I can find events I want to join.
         10. As a registered Site User, I can quickly and easily distinguish Events I have created or joined in a list so that I can more easily find new events I am not involved with yet.
-        11. As a registered Site User, I can see Feedback Messages about my Actions so that I receive a visual confirmation, that my action was successful.
+        11. As a registered Site user, I can see Feedback Messages about my Actions so that I receive a visual confirmation, that my action was successful.

     -   #### Site Admin